cloud-bulldozer/benchmark-operator/docs/flent.md

         - tcp_download
       runtime: 30
 ```
 `test_types` is a list of all tests it should run.
-Not every test has been tested with benchmark-operator

 As of flent 1.3.2, the following tests are available:
 ```
   bursts                     :  Latency measurements under intermittent UDP bursts